meker12/commerce-channels.en/help/amazon-sales-channel/listing-price.md

 Listing Price settings are part of your store listing settings.
 Listing settings are accessed from the [store dashboard](./amazon-store-dashboard.md).

-The Listing Price setting defines which [!DNL Commerce] pricing attribute to use as your price source, which is the base (default) price value for your Amazon listings.
+These settings define which [!DNL Commerce] pricing attribute to use as your price source, which is the base (default) price value for your Amazon listings.
 These settings will be used by your [pricing rules](./pricing-rule-general-settings.md) to automatically adjust your Amazon listing price relative to the value set for _Magento Price Source_.

 You can configure your [pricing scope](./price-scope.md) as global or website.
 If your pricing scope is set to `Global`, there is a single price source for all your stores/websites.
 If your pricing scope is set to `Website`, the price source will use fallback logic of website price (if available) followed by the default (global) price.